Cobham's theorem: Proofs

 Samuel Eilenberg announced the theorem without proof in his book; he says "The proof is correct, long, and hard.
 It is a challenge to find a more reasonable proof of this fine theorem."
 Georges Hansel proposed a more simple proof, published in the not-easily accessible proceedings of a conference.
-The proof of Dominique Perrin and that of Allouche and Shallit's book contains the same error in one of the lemmas, mentioned in the list of errata of the book.
+The proof of Dominique Perrin and that of Allouche and Shallit's book contain the same error in one of the lemmas, mentioned in the list of errata of the book.
 This error was uncovered in a note by Tomi Kärki, and corrected by Michel Rigo and Laurent Waxweiler.
 This part of the proof has been recently written.

 In January 2018, Thijmen J. P. Krebs announced, on Arxiv, a simplified proof of the original theorem, based on Dirichlet's approximation criterion instead of that of Kronecker; the article appeared in 2021.
 The employed method has been refined and used by Mol, Rampersad, Shallit and Stipulanti.